trailblazer/trailblazer.github.io/gems/representable/performance.md

 Inserting the module on the top-level representer via `feature Representable::Cached` will activate caching for all representers in the graph.

+[speedup when rendering/parsing]

+## Reusing the top-level Representer

+It is also possible to cache the top-level representer and reuse it, e.g. for multiple requests.
+Once the decorator has been initialized, it can be reused using `#update!`.

+{% highlight ruby %}
+decorator = AlbumRepresenter.new(album)

+decorator.to_json # first request.

+decorator.update!(album) # second request.
+decorator.to_json
+{% endhighlight %}

+Since the decorator and its bindings are stateless, you only need to update the represented object.
+When rendering or parsing, all changing runtime data is then passed the the respective sub-systems using method arguments.
+No state is held.

 ## Pitfalls

 Using `Cached` currently hooks into the `Deserializer:#prepare` method.
 If you use `:prepare` to instantiate different representers per iteration, you might have problems with caching.
 I'll update this soon.